 Since player 1's payoff parameter X is different in each game and there is variation in beliefs across games, not all of player 1's expected payoff vectors across games can be ordered by an all-else-equal increase in the payoff to some action.
 In such cases, responsiveness imposes no restrictions on stochastic choice.
-With additional conditions, one can complete the order, but we do not pursue that here.22 Instead, we first consider tests game-by-game.
+With additional conditions, one can complete the order, but we do not pursue that here.17 Instead, we first consider tests game-by-game.
+Then, we consider player 2 only, whose payoff parameters are fixed across games, allowing us to pool data across the entire set of games.
+In all cases, the variation in expected payoffs is through variation in beliefs.